yc22305/CubeSat/README.md

    AD0 <---> 3.3 V

 ### LCD (optional)
 LCD is equiped on the CubeSat for indicating some information.
 It is an optional setup in this project because during experiments, remote monitoring is much more crucial.
 The code is credited to https://github.com/fdebrabander/Arduino-LiquidCrystal-I2C-library.
 To fit this project, slight modification is made and uploaded as "LiquidCrystal_I2C_Wire1.zip".

-- Hardware wiring:
-   <i>LCD <---> Arduino</i>
+The following is hardware wiring:

+- *LCD <---> Arduino*
    VCC <---> 5.0 V
    GND <---> GND
    SCL <---> Arduino SCL1 (pull high)